micz/wp-500px-jsgallery/readme.txt

 = Why I didn't see all my 500px photos? =

-The photos displayed are only the last ones, as published in the user feed by 500px.com.
+The photos displayed are only the latest ones, as published in the user feed by 500px.com.

 == Screenshots ==